Pentera Launches First-Ever Automated Cloud Penetration Testing Product to Reduce Exposure to Cloud-Native Attacks

 Pentera's platform now discovers and prioritizes exploitable security gaps across both cloud and enterprise networks production environments

-BOSTON, March 5, 2024 /PRNewswire/ -- Pentera, today announced the general availability of Pentera Cloud as part of its automated security validation platform to complement its renowned Pentera Core and Surface products.
+SINGAPORE, March 6, 2024 /PRNewswire/ -- Pentera, today announced the general availability of Pentera Cloud as part of its automated security validation platform to complement its renowned Pentera Core and Surface products.

 Pentera Cloud is the first software product enabling on-demand security testing and resilience assessment of corporate cloud accounts against cloud-native attacks.
 As part of Pentera's automated security validation platform, Pentera Cloud empowers security teams to reduce exposure to cloud-native attacks stemming from anywhere in the IT attack surface: On-premises, external, and cloud.